RolandChristensen/developer-journal/_drafts/git.md

 * ***Pull/merge*** the latest main branch just before starting a new feature.
 * Create a ***feature branch*** based off the recently pulled main branch.
 * Once a ***feature branch*** is created, finish it as quickly as possible to reduce the number of changes that will be merged into the remote ***main*** while you are working.
-* Do not work on multiple branches simultaneously, unless absolutely needed (such as a hotfix).
+* Do not work on multiple branches that touch the same *files* simultaneously, unless absolutely needed (such as a hotfix).
 * Do not have two developers work on code that will touch the same *files* simultaneously.
     * During planning sessions, coordinate work that will be touching the same *file(s)* to be worked on consecutively rather than simultaneously.
     * *All developers*, who are about to pick up new work, should be aware of what is being worked on and what *files* are likely to be modified.